Axion004/matthew-kehoe-academic-website/content/authors/admin/_index.md

 email: ""
 ---

-Matthew Kehoe is an applied mathematician ...
+Matthew Kehoe is an applied mathematician who is interested in writing scientific software, developing and evaluating numerical algorithms, and applied problems in the physical sciences.
 {style="text-align: justify;"}